Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems and Solutions

 Temperature and Humidity

-Average warmth temperatures between 18-260C are ideal for Blue Jelly Beans Plant.
+Average warmth of 18-260C are ideal for Blue Jelly Beans Plant.
 The sudden change in temperature between day and night is excellent for this succulent.
+Keep it away from cold drafts to avoid flacuations in the temperature as they can result in reduced growth and leaf drop.

-Average room humidity is adequate for Blue Jelly Beans Plant.
-It has no need for high humidity.
+Average room humidity of 50-55% is adequate for Blue Jelly Beans Plant.
+It has no need for extra humidity.
+Regularly clean the leaves by gently brushing off the dust with a soft brush.
+Ascertain that there is good air circulation to discourage fungal diseases.

 Potting Mix